sixgweb/oc-plugin-documentation/docs/attributize/settings.md

 ### Include Bootstrap Icons
 Checkbox option to add Bootstrap Icons to the frontend.
 Not required, if you're theme uses Bootstrap Icons.

+## Grid Tab

+### Column Breakpoint
+The minimum breakpoint at which fields will stack vertically.
+Default: medium  See <a href="https://getbootstrap.com/docs/5.3/layout/breakpoints/#available-breakpoints" target="_blank">Bootstrap Breakpoints</a> for explanation.